 Mallory Square is most famous for its nightly sunset festival.
 Every night before the sun creeps below the Gulf of Mexico, the square fills with street performers of all kinds.
 During this popular activity, you’ll see everything from tight ropewalkers to sword-swallowers.
 It’s a fun-filled family-friendly affair that’s bound to put a smile on your face.
 (Even if it’s a bit kitschy.)

 Of course, the entertainment is just a sideshow.
-The real star is the dramatic Key West sunset.
-And Mallory Square is one of the best places to catch it.
+The real star is the dramatic sunset.
+And Mallory Square is one of the best places to catch it in the Keys.
 Settle down along the pier to watch the sun dip slowly below Sunset Key to the west.

 If you want more space for your sunset-viewing experience, grab a seat at one of the restaurants surrounding the square.
 For Cuban-inspired food & drinks, hit up El Meson De Pepe’s Restaurant & Bar.
 The Sunset Pier at the northern edge of the square is another brilliant option.

 Walk off your dinner with a walk around the Key West Historic Seaport.
 Stroll along the harborfront boardwalk, soaking in the beautiful Gulf views.
 If you’ve got a sweet tooth, indulge in a slice of key lime pie at Kermit’s Key West Key Lime Shoppe or Key West Key Lime Pie Co. on Greene Street.

 Enjoy dinner and drinks along Duval Street or Whitehead Street

 Once the sun has taken its leave, walk back into the heart of the city.
 The evening beat of Key West pulses along Duval Street and Whitehead Street.
 The two avenues are home to many of the city’s best restaurants & bars.
 It’s the perfect bookend to your tour of Key West in one day.